ssob947/Exapod/README.md

 - robust power distribution
 - maintainable control architecture

-The target application is **object transport**, with emphasis on stability and predictable kinematics rather than speed.
+The target application is **object transport** on flat surfaces, with emphasis on stability and predictable kinematics rather than speed.

 ---